SyeedaKudhsia8/Tabula-py-Budget-Balance-Tracking/README.md

 **5. Tracking Budget Line Items**

-With the cleaned and manipulated data, you can now track budget line items and campus budgets effectively.
-Use pandas to perform various analyses and generate reports as needed.
+With the cleaned and manipulated data, we can then track budget line items and campus budgets effectively.
+We use pandas to perform various analyses and generate reports as needed.

 #### Conclusion
 Using tabula-py for budget balance tracking simplifies the process of extracting, cleaning, and manipulating data from PDFs.
 By setting up the Java environment and leveraging the capabilities of tabula-py and pandas, you can efficiently manage and track budget line items and campus budgets.
 This approach not only saves time but also ensures accuracy in financial tracking and reporting.

-If you have any specific questions or need further assistance, feel free to ask!